JoaquimInteresting/rest-api-comment/README.txt

 == Screenshots ==

-1. This Screenshot is a sample REST API POST request using WP REST Comment, file name: screenshot-1.png, Located in /assets directory.
+1. This Screenshot is a sample REST API POST request using REST API Comment, file name: screenshot-1.png, Located in /assets directory.

 == Changelog ==